keisukeirie/Amazon_review_helpfulness_prediction/README.md

 The Topic #10 seems to be the NMF group for reviews with positive user sentiment and my models show that reviews that are highly correlated to this topic tend to be highly helpful reviews.

+### Computation times
+I used single m4.2xlarge AWS instance to run my code.
+Preprocessing takes about total of 2500-3000 sec. (= about 40-50min)

+with my training dataset (20000 rows with 1900 features):
+single xgboost computation takes about 2000-3000 sec.(=about 30-50min)
+If I restrict max_depth to  the default value of 3, computation time should be around 300sec max.

+with few restrictions, random forest runs much quicker than xgboost,
+it took me only about 200sec.

 ## Resources: